XPRESSyourself/XPRESSpipe/docs/content/updates.rst

 ========================
 v0.6.1
 ========================
-- (In progress) Add flag during curation steps to allow of UCSC/refseq GTFs during GTF modification steps (truncation, etc.)
+- Add flag during curation steps to allow of UCSC/refseq GTFs during GTF modification steps (truncation, etc.)
+  Usage: Provide the :data:`--ucsc_format` flag to the :data:`curateReference` or :data:`modifyGTF` sub-modules.
+These modifications in format only apply to XPRESSpipe GTF truncation features.
+Any formatting errors with the GTF file that pertain to alignment, counting, etc. dependencies will need to be addressed by the user.
 - Fixed error in XPRESSpipe interface with XPRESSplot's convert_names function where XPRESSpipe did not read in first column of table as index

 ========================